Cost of attendance

 The University prepares cost of attendance (COA) figures in order to calculate financial aid eligibility for students.
 If you do not receive financial aid, you may use the following figures to estimate enrollment costs.
 Your specific tuition and fees charges will appear in your University student account in the My Finances tab of MyU approximately four (4) weeks before the start of your classes (enrollment period).

-Actual costs may differ depending on your academic program, coursework, and personal spending choices.
+Actual costs may differ from the charts below depending on your program, coursework, residency and enrollment status, and personal spending choices.
 If you are a freshman, the Net Price Calculator may also be helpful in determining your eligibility for need-based aid.

 The total amount of financial aid offered to a student, including all scholarships and grants, cannot exceed the cost of attendance at the University of Minnesota for that aid year.
 Financial aid offers (e.g., loans, work study, scholarships, or grants) may be reduced for students whose total aid exceeds the cost of attendance.
 Additional information is available.